mosharaf/cse585/README.md

 2. **The Reviewers**
-- Group Assignment: Each group will be assigned to one slot to play the role of reviewers.
+- Group Assignment: Each group will be assigned to one slot to play the role of reviewers for all presented papers (required readings) of that lecture.
 - Responsibility: Reviewers critically assess the paper, posing challenging questions and highlighting potential weaknesses or areas for further investigation.
 Your goal is to engage in a constructive critique of the paper, simulating a peer review scenario.